ScavengeSurvive/chat/README.md

 * Global: server-wide chat
 * Radio: server-wide chat where you can only talk to people on the same frequency

+Not a totally isolated package yet, does depend on the SS Administration package.

 ## Usage

 Simply add to your `pawn.json` and include: